-- (f) The efficiency of electric markets depends both upon 1 2 t.he competitiveness of supply and upon the price-responsiveness of the demand for service.
-Therefore, to 3 ensure the lowest total cost of service and to enhance the 4 5 reliability of service, all classes of the electricity 6 customers of electric utilities should have access to and be 7 to voluntarily use real-time pricing and other 8 price-response and demand-response mechanisms. - 9 (g) Including cost-effective renewable resources in a diverse electricity supply portfolio will reduce long-term 10 11 direct and indirect costs to consumers by decreasing 12 environmental impacts and by avoiding or delaying the need for 13 new generation, transmission, and distribution infrastructure.
-14 It serves the public interest to allow electric utilities to recover costs for reasonably and prudently incurred expenses 15 16 for electricity generated by renewable resources.
+- (f) The efficiency of electric markets depends both upon the competitiveness of supply and upon the price-responsiveness of the demand for service.
+Therefore, to ensure the lowest total cost of service and to enhance the reliability of service, all classes of the electricity customers of electric utilities should have access to and be able to voluntarily use real-time pricing and other price-response and demand-response mechanisms. - (q) Including cost-effective renewable resources in a diverse electricity supply portfolio will reduce long-term direct and indirect costs to consumers by decreasing environmental impacts and by avoiding or delaying the need for new generation, transmission, and distribution infrastructure.
+It serves the public interest to allow electric utilities to recover costs for reasonably and prudently incurred expenses for electricity generated by renewable resources.